May 23, 2022

 You can also access Microsoft Office 365 Security & Compliance page from the Microsoft 365 admin center.

-In the left pane, click Threat management and then click Policies.
-Anti-malware policies are used to control the settings of malware detections and their notifications options.
+- In the left pane, click Threat management and then click Policies.
+Anti-malware policies are used to control the settings of malware detection and their notifications options.

 Malware Detection Response